mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 * Inside your project directory, create another sub directory named __Dialogs__.
 Create a new Class for Dialog who inherits ```ComponentDialog``` of Bot Builder Dialog.

 * Declare an object of State property accessor for accessing user profile.
-You have to pass the User Profile model creted in previous step for this.
+You have to pass the User Profile model created in previous step for this.
-* If you use the language understunding (LUIS), declare another object for Recognizer.
+* If you use the language understanding (LUIS), declare another object for Recognizer.
-* Initaite them with constructor for this Dialog class.
+* Initiate them with constructor for this Dialog class.

 ```C#
 public class SequenceDialog : ComponentDialog